vmware/photon/docs/photon_admin/inspecting-the-status-of-network-links-with-networkctl.md

-# Inspecting the Status of Network Links with `networkctl`
+# Checking the Status of Network Links with `networkctl`

-The `networkctl` command shows information about network connections that helps you configure networking services and troubleshoot networking problems.
-You can, for example, progressively add options and arguments to the `networkctl` command to move from general information about network connections to specific information about a network connection.
+You can inspect information about network connections by using the `networkctl` command.
+This can help you configure networking services and troubleshoot networking problems.

+You can progressively add options and arguments to the `networkctl` command to move from general information about network connections to specific information about a network connection.

+# `networkctl` Command Without Options

-Running `networkctl` without options defaults to the list command:
+Run the `networkctl` command without options to default to the list command:

 	networkctl
 	IDX LINK             TYPE               OPERATIONAL SETUP